 Talking about nail disorders can refer to any of ±80 documented conditions.
 To assist our clients in treating two of these embarrassing nail conditions, fungal damaged nails and/or loose nails, we manufacture a trusted formula known as Fix-4-Nails®.

 A nail is loose when the nail plate becomes separated from the nail bed, which then becomes dry.
 This results in the growing nail plate simply overshooting the dry nail bed.
 Separation usually starts at the front, outer or loose edge of the nail and progresses inwards, with the sides of the nail remaining attached to the nail bed.

-Toenail fungus is more common than fungus under the fingernails.
-The reason being that warm, sweaty feet in shoes are unable to breathe and this creates the perfect breeding place for fungi.
-Nail fungus infection is very contagious and will eventually infect both finger and toenails.
+Toenail fungus is more common than fungus under fingernails.
+The reason being that warm, sweaty feet in shoes are unable to breathe and this creates the perfect breeding place for nail fungus.
+A fungal infection in the nails can be very contagious and will eventually infect both fingernails and toenails.